Herbert W. Tullgren: Biography

-During the 1920s, Herbert also started other companies alongside the family firm.
+During the 1920s, Tullgren also started other companies alongside the family firm.
 In 1923, he founded the Terra Company, a real estate company, along with Minard as president, and carpenter Emil Grossmann as vice president.
 Then sometime in 1927 or 1928, he founded Herbert W & S. Minard Tullgren, Inc., another real estate company.
-This put Herbert as president, and Minard as vice president.
-However, in 1928 after Minard's death, Pansy, Minard's widow, became vice president of Herbert W & S. Minard Tullgren, Inc. While Herbert remained president of that company, he became the treasurer of Terra Co., and Emil Grossmann became president.
+This put Tullgren as president, and Minard as vice president.
+However, in 1928 after Minard's death, Pansy, Minard's widow, became vice president of Herbert W & S. Minard Tullgren, Inc. While Tullgren remained president of that company, he became the treasurer of Terra Co., and Emil Grossmann became president.

-By the 1930s, Herbert was a well established architect having built multiple office buildings, apartments, hotels, theaters, and even schools.
-In the early 1930s, Herbert shifted his sights more on building affordable middle to working class urban housing.
+By the 1930s, Tullgren was a well established architect having designed multiple office buildings, apartments, hotels, theaters, and even schools.
+In the early 1930s, Tullgren shifted his sights to building affordable middle to working class urban housing.
 He even patented, Patent No. 1896734, the duplex (two-story) apartment design, in 1933 after finishing the Viking Apartments in 1931.
-Herbert was sure of the economic and functional advantages.
-The Viking Apartments proved this by setting a record for Occupancy During Hard Times at 92%, when the national average for apartment was only about 60%.
-The Viking Apartments are also shown to be the only architecture that the Fylgia Corporation, a company formed in 1931 with C.E.
-Look and Elmer A Johnson with Herbert as president, had built.
+Tullgren was sure of the economic and functional advantages of his design.
+The Viking Apartments proved this by setting a record for occupancy during hard times at 92%, when the national average for apartments was only about 60%.

-Confident in the benefits of duplex apartments, Herbert published a pamphlet in 1937,The Tullgren Plan for City Housing, to further describe the social and economic benefits.
+Confident in the benefits of duplex apartments, Tullgren published a pamphlet in 1937,The Tullgren Plan for City Housing, to further describe the social and economic benefits.
 The floor plans included a living room, dining room, and a kitchen on one floor, and sleeping quarters and a bathroom on the floor above.
 Public corridors were not required on the sleeping quarters floor, and thus creating more space.
 In fact, it would create 15% more space, oppose to a conventional single floor apartment.
 By cutting down corridor space that would have needed to be furnished, equipped, heated, lit, and cleaned it would save 20% in maintenance cost.
 Since sleeping quarters were adjoined with the other sleeping quarters, it would create minimum sound from the other parts of the apartments.
 Overall, the project would cut construction cost by at least 15%, and still provide liquidating income, and profit owners.